-Principles of accounting and consolidation: The consolidated financial statements of the Company are prepared in accordance with accounting standards generally accepted in the United States of America and include the accounts of PRA Inc, PRA, PRA Holding I, PRA Holding II, Anchor, IGS and RDS.
+Principles of accounting and consolidation: The consolidated financial statements of the Company are prepared in accordance with U.S. generally accepted accounting principles and include the accounts of PRA Inc, PRA, PRA Holding I, PRA Holding II, Anchor, IGS, RDS and PRA BS.
 All significant intercompany accounts and transactions have been eliminated.

 Cash and cash equivalents: The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 Included in cash and cash equivalents are funds held on the behalf of others arising from the collection of accounts placed with the Company.
-The balance of the funds held on behalf of others was \$435,522 and \$656,407 at December 31, 2006 and 2005, respectively.
-There is an offsetting liability that is included in "Accounts payable" on the balance sheet.
+The balance of the funds held on behalf of others was \$1,263,563 and \$435,522 at December 31,2007 and 2006, respectively.
+There is an offsetting liability that is included in "Accounts payable" on the accompanying consolidated balance sheets.

 Investments: The Company accounts for its investments under the guidance of the Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standard ("SFAS") No. 115 ("SFAS 115"), "Accounting for Certain Investments in Debt and Equity Securities."
 The Company typically invests in variable rate auction rate certificates and variable rate demand notes which are classified as available-for-sale securities.
-At December 31, 2006 and 2005, the Company did not have any investments on the balance sheet; however, it did purchase investments during 2006 and 2005.
-These securities are recorded at cost, which approximates fair market value due to their variable interest rates, which typically reset every 7 to 35 days, and, despite the long term nature of their stated contractual maturities, the Company has the ability to quickly liquidate these investments.
-As a result, the Company had no cumulative gross unrealized holding gains (losses) or gross realized gains (losses) from these investments and all income generated was recorded as interest income.
+At December 31, 2007 and 2006, the Company did not have any investments on the consolidated balance sheets; however, it did purchase investments during 2006.

-Concentrations of Credit Risk: Financial instruments, which potentially expose the Company to concentrations of credit risk, consist primarily of cash and cash equivalents and investments.
+Concentrations of credit risk: Financial instruments, which potentially expose the Company to concentrations of credit risk, consist primarily of cash and cash equivalents and investments.
 The Company places its cash and cash equivalents and investments with high quality financial institutions.
 At times, cash balances may be in excess of the amounts insured by the Federal Deposit Insurance Corporation.

 Finance receivables and income recognition: The Company's principal business consists of the acquisition and collection of accounts that have experienced deterioration of credit quality between origination and the Company's acquisition of the accounts.
 The amount paid for an account reflects the Company's determination that it is probable the Company will be unable to collect all amounts due according to the account's contractual terms.
-At acquisition, the Company reviews each account to determine whether there is evidence of deterioration of credit quality since origination and if it is probable that the Company will be unable to collect all amounts due according to the account's contractual terms.
+At acquisition, the Company reviews the portfolio both by account and aggregate pool to determine whether there is evidence of deterioration of credit quality since origination and if it is probable that the Company will be unable to collect all amounts due according to the account's contractual terms.
 If both conditions exist, the Company determines whether each such account is to be accounted for individually or whether such accounts will be assembled into pools based on common risk characteristics.
 The Company considers expected prepayments and estimates the amount and timing of undiscounted expected principal, interest and other cash flows for each acquired portfolio and subsequently aggregated pools of accounts.
 The Company determines the excess of the pool's scheduled contractual principal and contractual interest payments over all cash flows expected at acquisition as an amount that should not be accreted (nonaccretable difference) based on the Company's proprietary acquisition models.
-The remaining amount, representing the excess of the account's cash flows expected to be collected over the amount paid, is accreted into income recognized on finance receivables, net over the remaining life of the account or pool (accretable yield).
+The remaining amount, representing the excess of the account's cash flows expected to be collected over the amount paid, is accreted into income recognized on finance receivables over the remaining life of the account or pool (accretable yield).